 Independently published, Australia, 2022

-Thank you to Carol for my review copy and a conversation about embroidery, cutting loose and this book.
+Thank you to Kelly for a delightful chat about farming and this book.